How Much Does It Cost to Fix Reduced Engine Power? [An Estimate]

 Engine damage can also be caused by a mechanical failure of the engine itself.
 The other reason for engine damage is an electrical problem in the engine control unit.

 Engine control unit (ECU) gets data from different engine sensors to adjust the air and fuel ratio and ignition timing.
 The ECU is programmed to operate the engine in a range of certain values provided by the engine sensors.
-If the ECU does not find a suitable correlation in the sensors’ readings, it would send signals to automatically reduce engine power to prevent further engine damage.

 Is It Safe To Drive With Reduced Engine Power?